Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

-A second example is \citeauthor{DBLP:conf/chi/YanHWH24}'s IVIE tool~\cite{DBLP:conf/chi/YanHWH24}, which integrates LLMs into the VS Code interface.
+A second example is \citeauthor{DBLP:conf/chi/YanHWH24}'s \emph{IVIE} tool~\cite{DBLP:conf/chi/YanHWH24}, which integrates LLMs into the VS Code interface.
 The authors document the tool architecture, detailing the IDE integration, context extraction from code editors, and the formatting pipeline for LLM-generated explanations.
-This documentation illustrates how architectural components beyond the core LLM affect the overall tool performance and user experience.